frjanibo/Stream/README.md

 FAQ
 ---
-#### I can't code.
-How can I help?
-Spread the word.
-Talk about it with your friends, show them, make videos, tutorials.
-Talk about it on social networks, blogs etc...

 #### Does it work with all torrents?
 It works with most.
-Some torrents are known not to work.
-However, x264 and Xvid ones generally work pretty well, although some won't work yet.
-Some AVI files don't like to be streamed over HTTP, so YMMV.
-Of course, the goal is to shrink the number of torrents that don't work.
+Occasionally, some torrents are known not to work.

-#### The plugin doesn't work at all, what can I do?
+#### The plugin doesn't work at all, what can I do?mg.jpg "Optional title")
-First of all, we need to make sure it's not the torrent fault.
-I usually test this by searching for small serie episodes on Piratebay.
+First of all, we need to make sure it's not the torrent's fault.
+Test this by initiating another download.
 Try that, if it does't work, send me your xbmc.log.

 #### Can I seek in a video?
 Yes, although now if you try to seek to a part you haven't downloaded yet, XBMC will wait for that part to be available.
-This will be fixed in a future release.

 #### Can it stream HD?
 Of course!
-720p and 1080p work fine, provided you have enough bandwidth, and there are enough people on the torrent (see video).
+720p and 1080p work fine, provided you have enough bandwidth, and there are enough people on the torrent seeding the torrent.

-#### Doesn't sequential download on bittorrent is bad?
+#### Isn't sequential download on bittorrent is bad?
 Generally, yes.
 However, Stream respects the same [requirements "defined" by uTorrent 3](http://www.utorrent.com/help/faq/ut3#faq2[/url]).
-Also, Stream tries to make it up to the swarm by seeding while you watch the movie.
+Also, Stream tries to make it up by seeding while you watch the movie.

-#### What about seeding?
-Stream will seed the file you're watching until it's finished playing.
-For instance, if the download of a 2 hours long movie is finished in 10 minutes, you'll continue seeding it until you finish watching the movie.
-This is by design, to make up for the fact that we are using sequential download.

-#### Does it downloads the whole file?
+#### Does it download the whole file?
 Do I need the space?
 Is it ever deleted?
-Yes and yes.
+Yes, yes, and yes.
 Stream will pre-allocate the whole file before download.
-So if you want to watch a 4GB video, you'll need the 4GB.
+So if you want to watch a 4GB video, you'll need the 4GB available on your storage medium.
 The file is deleted once you stop watching it, unless you choose to keep files from within the addon settings.

 #### Where is the file located?
 Can I change it?
 Currently the file is downloaded in the same directory as the torrent2http executable by default (in resources/bin/<OS>/ in the addon directory).
 You can change this location from within Stream's settings.